 \section{Introduction}

-Consider a quantum system affected by Markovian noise modelled by a quantum dynamical semigroup $T_t$ (with time parameter $t\in\R$) driving every initial state towards a unique full-rank state $\sigma$.
+Consider a quantum system affected by Markovian noise modeled by a quantum dynamical semigroup $T_t$ (with time parameter $t\in\R^+$) driving every initial state towards a unique full rank state $\sigma$.
 Using the framework of logarithmic Sobolev inequalities as introduced in \cite{Olkiewicz1999246,Kastoryanosob} the speed of the convergence towards the fixed point can be studied.
 Specifically, the $\alpha_1$-logarithmic Sobolev constant (see \cite{Olkiewicz1999246,Kastoryanosob}) is the optimal exponent $\alpha\in\R^+$ such that the inequality